rigasweb/net2grid_assignment/README.md

 - `symfony server:start`

-The Controller/Receiver.php is responsible for communicating with the API and retrieving that data.It returns the rooting key in decimal representation: <gateway eui>.<profile>.<endpoint>.<cluster>.<attribute>.
+The Controller/Receiver.php is responsible for communicating with the API and retrieving that data.It returns the rooting key in decimal representation.

 The Controller/Filter.php filters the data by connecting to a RabbitMQ instance.
 First it publishes the data and the it consumes them from a queue.